erikeldridge/erikeldridge.github.com/_posts/2018-01-20-walnut-guild.md

 I would like to find California native companion plants for it, but have had a difficult time.

-Something about the soil made me think it's poor.
-It was clay to begin with, but also full of gravel, construction debris and covered by barrier plastic and pea gravel, pavers and bricks in many places.
+Something about the soil makes me think it's poor.
+It's clay to begin with, but also full of gravel, construction debris and covered by barrier plastic and pea gravel, pavers and bricks in many places.
 Few things grow well.

 The walnut and neighboring buildings cast the yard in shade.
 California is frequently in drought, so it's dry.
 I've recently learned walnuts are [allelopathic](https://en.wikipedia.org/wiki/Allelopathy).